-I've been attending all sorts of events with an eye to working out how to improve the 'social' aspect' for at least a decade now.
+I've been attending all sorts of events with an eye to working out how to improve the social aspect for at least a decade now.
+Put simply this means how to ensure that those attending meet and mingle comfortably with others present.

-I've looked at this from the humblest local community event and small breakfast seminars to huge conferences and high-level functions attended by royalty, governemnt ministers and celebrities.
+I've looked at this from the humblest local community event and small breakfast seminars to huge conferences and high-level functions attended by royalty, government ministers and celebrities.

 My findings can be summarised quite simply.